catch-oss/ss-masterlib-forms/README.md

 silverstripe-ssmasterlib-forms
 ============================

-Allows the creation of forms compatible with the Twitter SSMasterLib CSS framework in SilverStripe 3.
+Allows the creation of forms compatible with the SSMasterLib CSS framework in SilverStripe 3.

 ## Basic Usage
 Just use the "SSMasterLibForm" subclass instead of Form.